 Study Area and Study Period

 The study area for this project encompasses the Outer Continental Shelf (OCS) of the Gulf of Mexico including onshore areas of Texas, Louisiana, Mississippi, and Alabama.
 The bounding coordinates for the study area (-97.6904, 25.8838, -86.4404, 30.9375) include all active oil and gas facilities in the GOM under BOEM monitoring along with onshore areas with EPA monitoring stations.
 Figure 1 displays BOEM monitored facilities within the GOM.
+The BOEM

-The Bureau of Ocean Energy Management created a baseline emissions inventory in 2000 and produced subsequent inventories in the years 2005, 2008, and 2011.
+created a baseline emissions inventory in 2000 and produced subsequent inventories in the years 2005, 2008, and 2011.
 Satellite data provides coverage and long-term record of metrics related to air quality throughout the GOM.
 This study produced a monthly and annual regional analysis for a fifteen year period from 2000 to 2015, focusing on the years corresponding with BOEM’s previous emissions inventories.

 Figure 1.
 Study area of the Outer Continental Shelf of the Gulf of Mexico